Harry Boland: Civil War and Death

-Boland opposed the Anglo-Irish Treaty.
-In the ensuing Irish Civil War, he sided with the Anti-Treaty IRA which brought him into disagreement with his friend Michael "Mick" Collins.
-Prior to the start of violence, he said: "It's going to be war, and I'm not going to fire on Mick.
-So I can't fire on any of Mick's men.
+He subsequently worked to negotiate an electoral pact between the pro- and anti-Treaty Sinn Féin factions in advance of the 1922 general election, which he later described as his proudest achievement.
+In the 1922 general election, he was re-elected to the Dáil representing Mayo South–Roscommon South.
+In the ensuing Irish Civil War, he sided with the Anti-Treaty IRA, which brought him into open disagreement with Collins.
+Prior to the outbreak of violence, he said: "It's going to be war, and I'm not going to fire on Mick.
+So I can't fire on any of Mick's men."